 The Hyatt’s rooms are nicely updated to reflect business travel needs.
 While not huge, the rooms aren’t terribly small either (as some hotel rooms in New York City are).

-The bed in my room was very comfortable, and the bedding fit it well.
+The beds at the Grand Hyatt Hotel were very comfortable.
 The room had plenty of storage (which was nice), including a large wardrobe with an in-room safe and some drawer/cubical areas.
 It also had a nice lounge area, with chairs and a small sitting area, near the flat-screen TV which swiveled easily for different viewing angles.
 The room also had a window that opened (which is nice if you want a little fresh air).
-The room’s sliding shade worked well to block out the light, but I would have liked a secondary transparent shade to keep privacy but let in some light.
+The room’s sliding shade worked well to block out the light, but it would have been nice to have a secondary transparent shade to keep privacy but let in some light.

 My room’s air conditioning seemed to work very well.
 Rooms come standard with a range of amenities and services, including refrigerators, hair dryers, video on demand, irons, concierge services, and more.